On this page

 return user.name if user else 'Anonymous'

-Cause 4: Scope Error — Variable Defined in Different Function
+Cause 4: Scope Error — Variable Defined in a Different Function

 Variables defined inside a function are local to that function.
-They don't exist in other functions or at module level.
+They do not exist in other functions or at module level.

 def setup():